 Head-on car accidents often result in severe injuries and fatalities.
 When two cars traveling in opposite directions collide, the forces involved are significant.
 Occupants of the vehicles fly forward until they strike an object, typically leading to catastrophic injuries.

-If you're dealing with the loss of a loved one in a fatal, head-on car accident or you were injured in similar crash, an experienced, Ohio head-on accident lawyer at our law firm can work with you and make sure your important case receives the attention it rightfully deserves.
+If you're dealing with the loss of a loved one in a fatal, head-on car accident or you were injured in a similar crash, an experienced, Ohio head-on accident lawyer at our law firm can work with you and make sure your important case receives the attention it rightfully deserves.

 We understand your injuries might be severe or the emotional toll of losing a loved one can be overwhelming.
 That's why we want to work with you.
 You have enough to worry about after your accident.
 Simply focus on your recovery.
 We can handle all the legal red tape for you.
 If you can't come to us, we will come to you.